 I’m Mary Lynn Cloghesy, a writer, mother of four young men, health and wellness advocate, and entrepreneur.
-I’ve spent most of my adult life raising boys (now 18-30 years, the oldest as a single mom until I met my first husband), trying to balance work and family, seeking creative outlets, and shifting between relationships.
-The notions of healing and starting over are major themes in my work.
+I’ve spent most of my adult life raising boys (now 18-30 years, the oldest as a single mom until I met my first husband), balancing work and family, seeking creative outlets, and shifting between relationships.
+The notions of healing and starting over are major themes in my books.

 I’ve travelled various paths in my career from being a communications consultant to owning a yoga studio.
 My last endeavour was partnering in a healthcare clinic that specialized in soft tissue treatments.
 While these may seem very different, what they have in common is the desire to explore what connects us, whether that is words, our breathing, or our bodies.

 I’m still striving to become the woman that I want to be, whether that is by committing to my writing or engaging in a new relationship.
-I spend most of my days working on my manuscripts, building the Literary Lab (more on that later), and travelling.
+I spend most of my days working on my manuscripts, building the Literary Lab through which I mentor other authors, and travelling.
 I have been in the same book club for years.
 There is so much to say, but perhaps the pages I write will tell you more than anything I could pen here.

 My career began as a Teaching Assistant in the English Department at the

 University of Calgary.
 After graduation, I wrote a proposal to the President of an oil and gas company to create a position for me and became a technical writer/editor.
 Four years later, I began consulting as a ghostwriter/editor for executives in resource-based, environmental and technology led industries.